i-kong/SQL-Queries-Tableau-Dashboard-For-Covid-Data/README.md

 All rows with a specified continent had a country in the "location" column, however, when "continent" was blank the "location" was for various income levels or a grouping of countries.

 The two csv files were then imported to an MSQL database and stored in a project portfolio schema.
-The import was completed carefully, ensuring the proper data types were chosen.
-For example, varchar for "Continent" and "location", and longint for "total_tests".
+In the first time I imported the files, the input fields/output fields were left at default; varchar for "Continent" and "location", and nvarchar for numerical fields like "total_tests".
+However, nvarchar was not a datatype that allowed math calculations to be performed on them so the CAST function was used in one of the queries.
+I later re-imported the csv files and changed the numerical field datatypes to int, longint, or float, depending on what kind of numbers were in the columns.

 See SQL_Queries_Covid for details on what information was queried.